MAY 19th, 2022

 min read time

-Whether you are a business owner seeking to expand your firm, looking for career opportunities as a buy or sell-side analyst, or you simply want to gain a better grasp of how capital markets operate, it is imperative to understand the fundamentals of each side, how they differ, and how they work together to create a functioning investment and capital system.
+Whether you are a business owner seeking to expand your firm, a buy or sell-side analyst exploring career opportunities, or simply interested in gaining insight into market operations, you must understand the fundamentals of each side, their distinctions, and their collaborative role in shaping a robust investment and capital environment.

 The Role of Sellers:

-• Providing equity research analysis of indexed companies.
+• Provide equity research and analysis of indexed companies

-• Advising corporate clients on major transactions, mergers and acquisitions.
+• Advise corporate clients on significant transactions, mergers, and acquisitions

-• Creating and building relationships with new businesses and corporations.
+• Create and build relationships with new businesses and corporations

 The Role of Buyers: